-Chopped Greek Salad with Lemon Dressing is made with bite sized pieces of fresh vegetables and feta cheese tossed in a homemade lemon dressing.
+Chopped Greek Salad with Lemon Dressing is made with bite-sized pieces of fresh vegetables and feta cheese tossed in a homemade zesty lemon vinaigrette.
 It's a cool and refreshing salad that's perfect for a main dish or a side salad.

 Here is what you will need

 This is an overview of the ingredients and steps to make this recipe; scroll down for a printable recipe card with exact measurements and detailed instructions.